qcri/RetClean/README.md

 # RetClean

 This is the official repository for the RetClean data repair project under QCRI.
-RetClean is a tool that leverages language models for data cleaning operations, such as imputation and error detection.
+RetClean is a tool that leverages language models for data cleaning operations, such as missing value imputation imputation.

 ## Installation and Use

-You must have node and npm installed on your maching.
-After downloading the repo, simply go to the diretory of the project and run -
+You must have node, npm, python, and pipenv installed on your machine.
+After downloading the repo, in the root diretory of the project run -

 ```
-npm install
+./install.sh
 ```

-After all the necessary modules are downloaded, launch the local web client with -
+After all the necessary modules are downloaded, launch the local application with -

 ```
-npm start
+./start.sh
 ```

-Then view the client at url: [http://localhost:3000/](http://localhost:3000/)
+The server will run on port 9690 and the client will run on port 3000.
+View the client at url: [http://localhost:3000/](http://localhost:3000/)

 ## Potential Errors and Fixes:

 1. Ensure elasticsearch server is up and running.
-2. Ensure port running is correct (varies between 5000 & 9690) [backend runs on 9690, frontend sends to 5000].
-3. Formatting of finetuning_set is correct if given.
+2. Formatting of finetuning_set is correct if given.
-4. Ensure .env file exists in correct format.
+3. Ensure .env file exists in correct format.

 ## To Add:

 1. Return "No Value Found" instead of empty string.